ShibamPandab/Eternity-Films/README.md

 - LinkedIn: [shibam-pandab](https://linkedin.com/in/shibam-pandab)
 - Portfolio: [shibam-portfolio-omega.vercel.app](https://shibam-portfolio-omega.vercel.app/)

+---

+## ⚠️ License Notice

+**Source code provided for portfolio demonstration purposes only.**

+This repository is intended to showcase development, design, and engineering work.

+Commercial reuse, redistribution, resale, cloning, or reproduction of this project without explicit written permission is prohibited.

+---

 *Eternity Films is part of a curated collection of premium frontend builds, each designed to explore a different visual world — from cinematic storytelling to luxury ecommerce and editorial branding.*